satpalsr/sdk/docs/server.entityevent.md

 ## EntityEvent enum

 Event types an Entity instance can emit.
+See [EntityEventPayloads](./server.entityeventpayloads.md) for the payloads.

 **Signature:**